Bad Road Conditions- Who is Liable for Car Accident?

 Should I seek immediate treatment for injuries after a car wreck?

 Yes.
 It is best to seek prompt medical care so that your injuries can be properly evaluated by trained medical personnel.
-According to DMV.org, it’s important to understand that you may have an injury, even if you aren’t totally sure.
-Many insurance adjusters will hold delays in medical treatment against you, even assuming you were merely trying to do the right thing by taking a conservative, wait-and-see approach.
+According to DMV.org, it’s important to understand that you may have an … Read the rest

 Put Up or Shut Up is Back